 Emily L. R. Adams

-Adams is an installation artist living in Olympia, WA.
-As a multi-media artist, much of her work combines found objects with large-scale photo based screen prints and pattern design.
-She earned her MFA from the University of Wisconsin-Madison (2015), and her BFA from the Columbus College of Art & Design (2005).
-Among many awards, she is a recipient of the David and Edith Sinaiko Woman in the Arts Award (2015), and her work has been featured in New American Painting Magazine (2015).
+Emily L. R. Adams is an installation artist living in Olympia, WA.
+She is a multi-media artist, her work combines found objects with large-scale lens-based screen prints and pattern design.
+Adams earned her MFA from the University of Wisconsin-Madison (2015), and her BFA from the Columbus College of Art & Design (2005).
+Among several awards, she is a recipient of the David and Edith Sinaiko Woman in the Arts Award (2015), and her work has been featured in New American Painting Magazine (2015).
 Adams has worked with artists and master printers at Pace Editions (NY) and Tandem Press (WI).
-Her forte' is in serigraphy yet has a breadth of experience in all areas of printmaking.

-My work explores ways in which the choices that we make are influenced by the pre-existing, and often past, or historically implemented, parameters and restrictions of societal and environmental constraints.
-I use portraiture to tell this story and printmaking to express how a technique can implicate a similar message through various applications of materials.
-In a variety of approaches, whether it be photographic decals on silver serving ware (Looking Glass, 2017), or printed resist on mud-washed fabric (I See Myself In You, 2015), I want to show how different materials interact together to create a new narrative.
-By doing this I am also suggesting how our actions and motivations have the potential to influence the future.
+Often, the choices we make are influenced by the pre-existing, historically implemented, parameters of societal and environmental constraint.
+I use portraiture to tell this story and, printmaking to express these ideas rhetorically.
+In a variety of approaches, whether it be photographic decals on silver serving ware, or printed resist on mud-washed fabric, I am showing how different materials interact together to create a new narrative.
+This outlook of possibility, encourages the viewer to see how our actions and motivations can influence our own future.